tinkerhub/Practical-AI-Bootcamp/README.md

 5. Privacy

 ### Day 3

-Techniques in training AI models

-1. Dataset - quantity, breaking the data
-2. How to find the right learning rate ?
-3. Effect of batch size
-4. Epochs and early stop
-5. Tools to automate params tuning

-### Day 4

-Transfer learning where when and how to use

-### Day 5
-Speed and performance
+Dataset and performance

 1. Data prep
 2. Data reading
 3. Data Augumentation
-4. Training
+4.

-5. Inference
+### Day 4
+Techniques in training AI models

+1. How to find the right learning rate ?
+2. Effect of batch size
+3. Epochs and early stop

+### Day 5
+Transfer learning where when and how to use

 ### Day 6
 Wraping and hosting machine learning models